 - 1 stainless steel container or a pyrex glass bowl to prepare your lye solution.
 If you are using glass, it's essential that it's pyrex material because the lye solution will heat over 93 C° / 200 F° so it must be a heat resistant glass.
 Never ever use aluminum as sodium hydroxide reacts with it and may cause the solution to explode.
 Don't use wood or any other type of glass as these will either get damaged or shattered.
 You can use heavy-duty plastic buckets if you have them around to be reused, but if you need to buy, I would always choose a reusable, durable option.

 - A high-precision digital scale to measure all the ingredients.
 Some can be super expensive but I found this type to be cheap and very effective.
 It's important to get a digital scale that can measure up the milligrams and doesn't round up the numbers.
-Also keep in mind that in soap making every ingredients, whether it's liquid or solid, it's alway measured up by weight and not volume.
+Each soap making ingredients, whether it's liquid or solid, is alway measured in weight and not volume.
 This is because different oils might have very different weights even if they cover the same volume.
 For example, castor oil is such a heavy and thick liquid which will weight much more than sweet almond oil, even though they will both cover the same volume when poured at the same quantity.
 Soap making is truly a precision game!

 - 1 or 2 glass bowls : these don't have to be pyrex but make sure they are quite sturdy and of good quality.
 These are my favourites.
 You will need these to measure the oils.
 Alternatively, you can use this set of tempered glass measuring cups which comes already in a variety of shapes.
 I use them all the time to weight the different oils.

 - A pair of tight-fitting reusable rubber gloves.
 Try to get some reusable options as any disposal ones are very difficult to get clean and reuse..